Warning: Excessive Schmoopiness

 "What?"
 Annie follows his twinkling gaze to the low cut of her top.
 "Jeff!"

 "Let's just go inside, shall we?"
-Her eyes dance with amusement.
+Her eyes dance with amusement, though she tries to keep the grin off her face.
 "But first, give me your phone."

 "Because I'm not giving you the chance to play Bejeweled when things get awkward.
 I don't know how but we're telling them tonight."
 She watches him purposely until Jeff sighs with effort and makes an exaggerated show of fishing his phone from his pocket and placing it in her hand.